 It all started back in the 1970s, when Bruce D. Henderson, the American businessman, founded the Boston Consulting Group (BCG) in 1963 as part of a bank, The Boston Safe Deposit and Trust Company.
-The BCG became independent by the end of the 1970s, and by then Bruce Henderson had come up with The Product Portfolio (aka BCG Matrix or growth-share matrix).

 Assumptions underlying the Product Portfolio theory

-According to The Product Portfolio theory, it’s fundamental to look at cash flows, to build up a successful portfolio, and this is based on four primary rules:
+According to The Product Portfolio theory, it’s fundamental to look at cash flows to build up a successful portfolio, and this is based on four primary rules:

 - Rule 1: High market shares bring high margins and cash flows.